 The success of these systems is the result of collaboration among all stakeholders.
 Keep everyone involved apprised of the information being monitored, and the improvements being targeted and achieved.
 Encourage ongoing involvement and partnership to work toward and reach operation goals.

 The data shared with stakeholders and the changes being made in the welding operation will vary accordingly to the audience.
 Top management will likely want to focus on the cost-saving element of the systems; they want to understand how changes generate a positive ROI and drive better profitability.
-Welding supervisors and welding operators should be made aware of the results of changes on the plant floor, including the successes, as well as ongoing challenges.
+Make welding supervisors and welding operators aware of the results of changes on the plant floor, including the successes, as well as ongoing challenges.